MMERJ-Group/.github/profile/README.md

 Located at https://github.com/MMERJ-Group/project-comida

+## 🗨️ Get in Contact
+Join our community to discuss the project via [Discord](https://discord.gg/8udwG9f2Xh).

 No far-off goals yet of how the project should play out.
 If you have any ideas for the project submit an issue.